Bioinformatics: Amino acid sequence

-One of the key ideas in bioinformatics is the notion of homology.
+Homology

 In the genomic branch of bioinformatics, homology is used to predict the function of a gene: if the sequence of gene A, whose function is known, is homologous to the sequence of gene B, whose function is unknown, one could infer that B may share A's function.
-In the structural branch of bioinformatics, homology is used to determine which parts of a protein are important in structure formation and interaction with other proteins.
-In a technique called homology modeling, this information is used to predict the structure of a protein once the structure of a homologous protein is known.
-Until recently, this remained the only way to predict protein structures reliably.
-However, a game-changing breakthrough occurred with the release of new deep-learning algorithms-based software called AlphaFold, developed by a bioinformatics team within Google's A.I. research department DeepMind.
-AlphaFold, during the 14th Critical Assessment of protein Structure Prediction (CASP14) computational protein structure prediction software competition, became the first contender ever to deliver prediction submissions with accuracy competitive with experimental structures in a majority of cases and greatly outperforming all other prediction software methods up to that point.
-AlphaFold has since released the predicted structures for hundreds of millions of proteins.
+In structural bioinformatics, homology is used to determine which parts of a protein are important in structure formation and interaction with other proteins.
+Homology modeling is used to predict the structure of an unknown protein from existing homologous proteins.

 One example of this is hemoglobin in humans and the hemoglobin in legumes (leghemoglobin), which are distant relatives from the same protein superfamily.
 Both serve the same purpose of transporting oxygen in the organism.
-Although both of these proteins have completely different amino acid sequences, their protein structures are virtually identical, which reflects their near identical purposes and shared ancestor.
+Although both of these proteins have very different amino acid sequences, their protein structures are very similar, reflecting their shared function and shared ancestor.

 Other techniques for predicting protein structure include protein threading and de novo (from scratch) physics-based modeling.

 Another aspect of structural bioinformatics include the use of protein structures for Virtual Screening models such as Quantitative Structure-Activity Relationship models and proteochemometric models (PCM).
 Furthermore, a protein's crystal structure can be used in simulation of for example ligand-binding studies and in silico mutagenesis studies.

+A 2021 deep-learning algorithms-based software called AlphaFold, developed by Google's DeepMind, greatly outperforms all other prediction software methods, and has released predicted structures for hundreds of millions of proteins in the AlphaFold protein structure database.